For Seniors and Those Who Love and Care for Them: Trusted Information and Preparation

 The CDC offers a Care Plan form that facilitates this process.

 "Social distancing" has made many of us, not only seniors, feel isolated and anxious.
 A better term could be "physical" distancing since you can still be "social" via phone or video calls, texts, emails, and/or regular mail.
-So make it a point to catch up with friends and family in a way that does not require you to be closer than 6 feet from them.
+You can also take courses and programs virtually.
+So make it a point to catch up with friends and family, learn a new skill, and/or meet others virtually.
+If you do socialize in person, follow the latest CDC guidelines COVD-19 Recommendations for Older Adults to keep your and others protected.

 Some fun activities on our Activities page may help create a new routine from the usual activities you are missing.
 Here are some resources available to you if you need help coping:

 - Need to schedule a friendly call from an AARP volunteer?
-AARP offers this service.
-Fill out this form with your contact information or call 1-888-281-0145 to leave this information
+AARP Friendly Voice program offers phone calls from their trained volunteers.

 - Read AARP's article on Ways to Cope With Anxiety During the Coronavirus Outbreak